Online Submission For Grants

 12. Decisions - all applicants are notified of award decisions in writing.
 The board reviews grants about six weeks after the final submission deadline, and notifies applicants within eight weeks of the deadline.
 Realistically, to allow time for adequate acknowledgement of IHC funding in your publicity, no project activities should begin before twelve weeks after the submission deadline period.

-All grantee organizations must have a DUNS number.
+All grantee organizations must have a DUNS number and must be registered in the System for Award Management (SAM).
 Click below to learn more.